 6. Clean Boot your PC

-Doing this will bypass any 3rd party program that may be preventing data transfer or hindering the communication between the drives.
+This will ensure that any third-party program isn’t preventing data transfer or hindering the communication between the drives.

-- Type MSConfig on the run dialog box that opens and hit Enter
+Type MSConfig in the Run dialog box that opens and press Enter.

-- Select Services tab, Check/Tick Hide all Microsoft services and hit Enter
+- Select Services tab.
+Check the Hide all Microsoft services checkbox and press Enter

 - Click Apply and then click OK

-- Restart the system and see if this resolves the issue
+- Restart the system to see if the issue is resolved.

-7. Convert the target drive’s file system to NTFS
+7. Convert the target drive’s file system from FAT32 to NTFS

-This solution is valid only when you want to paste the data on a disk whose file system has file size transfer limitation such as FAT32, which couldn’t transfer a single file larger than 4 GB.
+This method will work only when you want to copy and paste the data on a disk with a file system that has a file size transfer limitation, such as FAT32, which couldn’t transfer a single file larger than 4 GB.
 Here are the steps to format the drive with the NTFS file system:

-[CAUTION]: This solution would need formatting the target disk, which will result in complete data loss.
-Go for this solution only when the data stored on the target disk isn’t important to you or when the disk doesn’t contain any data.
-And, you can do this as follows:
+[CAUTION: This solution would need formatting the target disk.
+It may result in complete data loss.
+Opt for this solution only when the data stored on the target disk isn’t important or when the disk is empty.]

-- Choose NTFS as the required file system
+d.
+Choose NTFS as the required file system.

-If none of the methods mentioned here fixed the error Semaphore Timeout Period Has Expired, don’t use hit-and-trial methods.
-As drives are delicate, doing this may worsen the situation and may result in permanent data loss.
+If none of the above methods fixes the error, don’t use hit-and-trial methods.
+It may result in permanent data loss.
 Contact a Professional Data Recovery Service provider immediately.